ting11222001/Smartsheet-Pipeline/README.md

 - ~~Real Smartsheet webhook signature verification~~ (need a paid account)
 - Unit tests
-- Structured logging to CloudWatch
+- Structured logging to CloudWatch (for logs errors and events)